OPEN CALL

 SESSION #2

 Ruralism(s) calls for a radical epistemological rethinking of the rural beyond urban subordination, crisis and nostalgia.
 Refusing binary hierarchies, it situates ruralities along a relational rural–urban continuum and as an active planetary condition shaping uneven spatial transformations.
-From China to planetary perspectives, this session invites critical, situated, and more-than-human approaches that unveil multiple ways of knowing, governing, and producing rural spatial dynamics and everyday practices.
+From China to planetary perspectives, this session invites critical, situated, and more-than-human approaches that unveil multiple ways to understand and design rural spatial dynamics and everyday practices.
 By foregrounding repair and care as experimental and adaptive forces in planning, design, and reuse strategies, we call for envisioning new imaginaries of plural and heterogeneous rural futures.

 > download